immich-app/immich/docs/docs/administration/postgres-standalone.md

 You must install pgvecto.rs using their [instructions](https://docs.pgvecto.rs/getting-started/installation.html).
 After installation, add `shared_preload_libraries = 'vectors.so'` to your `postgresql.conf`.
 If you already have some `shared_preload_libraries` set, you can separate each extension with a comma.
 For example, `shared_preload_libraries = 'pg_stat_statements, vectors.so'`.

 :::note
-Make sure the installed version of pgvecto.rs matches the version of Immich you are running, which may not always be the most recent one.
-For example, if you Immich version used the database image `tensorchord/pgvecto-rs:pg14-v0.2.0`, you must install `pgvecto.rs 0.2.0`.
+Make sure the installed version of pgvecto.rs is compatible with your version of Immich.
+For example, if your Immich version uses the dedicated database image `tensorchord/pgvecto-rs:pg14-v0.2.1`, you must install pgvecto.rs `>= 0.2.1, < 0.3.0`.
 :::

 ## Specifying the connection URL